tacosontitan/Glitter/README.md

 ## 📝 Release Notes (Glitter.Extensions)

+- 2024.1.1.0
+    - Added support for .NET 8.0.
+    - Added extensions for `string` instances.
 - 2023.5.21
     - Fixed a bug with dequeue extensions not validating until enumerated.
     - Added overloads for the `In` extension.